 Hina Khan Is NOT Quitting Kasautii Zindagii Kay 2; Announces Her Cannes Debut!

 Post Bigg Boss, Hina Khan bagged Ekta Kapoor's reboot version of Kasautii Zindagii Kay, in which she is seen in a never-seen-before avatar.
-She plays a negative role, Komolika on the show and fans are quite impressed with her looks and character.
-But of late, they were upset that their favourite actress is not getting enough screen space as other actors on the show.
+She plays a negative role, Komolika, on the show and fans are quite impressed with her looks and character.
+But they were upset that their favourite actress was not getting enough screen space compared to other actors on the show.
 A few months ago, Hina took a break to shoot for her film with veteran actress Farida Jalal.

 Hina Is Taking Another Break